w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 Optional ideas to assess knowledge:

 * Portfolio &mdash; Students design a web page.
-Assess how students use color, layout, spacing, and position to support content perception and identification.
+Assess how students use customizable color, layout, spacing, and position to support content perception, identification, and readability.

 ## Teaching Resources